Reliability on Major Routes -4a

 Write Up:

-Compared to the third quarter of 2024, average travel times for the third quarter of 2025 increased in all four studied peaks.
-In the St. Louis region, average travel times increased by 13 seconds during the morning peak and increased by 18 seconds during the evening peak period.
-In the Kansas City region, the average travel time increased by 16 seconds during the morning peak and increased by 21 seconds in the evening peak.
-Average speeds across both regions and rush periods ranged from 55 to 61 mph.
-Only the morning peak in the St. Louis region was below the average travel time target.
+Compared to the fourth quarter of 2024, average travel times in the fourth quarter of 2025 increased during three of the four studied peak periods.
+In the St. Louis region, average travel times rose by 10 seconds during the morning peak and decreased by one second during the evening peak.
+In the Kansas City region, average travel times increased by 15 seconds during the morning peak and by six seconds during the evening peak.
+Average speeds across both regions and peak periods ranged from 55 to 59 mph.
+None of the four peaks fell below the average travel time target.

 Planning time accounts for unexpected delays and indicates how much time customers should plan for their trip to arrive on time 95% of the time.
-In St. Louis, motorists traveling during the morning rush needed to plan two minutes and 25 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
-During the evening rush period, customers needed to plan for an additional four minutes and 58 seconds for a 10-mile trip.
-Customers traveling during the Kansas City morning rush needed to plan for an additional two minutes and 33 seconds for a 10-mile trip than they would need in free-flow conditions.
-During the evening rush period, customers needed to plan for an additional five minutes of travel.
-The planning times for the third quarter of 2025, compared to the third quarter of 2024, increased across all four studied peaks.
-Planning times for both regions represent average rush-hour speeds between 40 and 48 mph.
+In St. Louis, motorists traveling during the morning rush needed to plan an additional three minutes and seven seconds for a 10-mile trip compared to free-flow conditions.
+During the evening rush, customers needed to plan for an additional five minutes and 21 seconds.
+In Kansas City, motorists traveling during the morning rush needed to plan an additional two minutes and 50 seconds for a 10-mile trip compared to free-flow conditions.
+During the evening rush, customers needed to plan for an additional four minutes and 37 seconds.
+Planning times for the fourth quarter of 2025, compared to the fourth quarter of 2024, increased across three of the four studied peaks (with the St. Louis evening peak decreasing).
+Planning times for both regions represent average rush-hour speeds between 39 and 47 mph.

 Purpose of the Measure: